The2ndSlimShady/SlimScript/docs/docs.md

 What a little harmless piece of code isn't it? **Wrong**.
 In debug mode (not the debug mode with `-D` flag. the debug mode of SlimScript's codebase) it generates a file with **324** lines, approximately 9KB in size.
 But we need to make it standalone and small.
 What do we do?
 Let's run our file with mode `-C`.

 ```
->>> SlimScript main.ss -C
+>>> SlimScript main.sscript -C

 Successfully created and compressed standalone script file main.csso

 Exit Code: 0 <Normal>
 ```

 Now we have a little file named `main.csso`, which can be executed with `SlimScript main.csso`.
-It's only 2KB's in size and it runs faster than `main.ss`.
+It's only 2KB's in size and it runs faster than `main.sscript`.
 It's because when executing `*.csso` files, preprocessor skip everything, since everything has been preprocessed before.
 Be aware that runtime importing is still made in runtime, therefore you can't create standalone files when importing at runtime.